Flat-file BIM vs cloud-authoritative BIM

 construction.

-- Real-time multi-user editing — git-style merging works for
+- Real-time multi-user editing.
+Git-style merging suits

-editing for design-charette-style workshops.
-Cloud SaaS is genuinely
+collaborative editing for design-charette-style workshops.
+Cloud

-- Massive city-scale federation — the flat-file substrate scales
+- Massive city-scale federation.
+The flat-file substrate scales

-to a portfolio of buildings; full city-scale digital twins (1M+
+to a portfolio of buildings; full city-scale digital twins

-buildings) need a different streaming architecture.
+(1M+ buildings) need a different streaming architecture.

 References